 The workshop will include dyes such as Madder (oranges and pinks) Weld (yellow) and Indigo (blue) as well as other plant dyes (Birch bark, elderberry, alkanet) and other dye plants that are in season and have been sourced locally.
-We will cover information about how to safely use different mordants suitable for plant and protein fibres, how to collect local dye plants and how to prepare a mordant and plant dye bath.
+We will cover information about how to safely use different mordants suitable for plant fibres, how to collect local dye plants and how to prepare a mordant and plant dye bath.

-Course length: approx. 6 hours
+Course length: approx. 7.5 hours

 Time: 9:30 am – 5 pm